websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/developing-low-code-applications/creating-a-standard-application.md

 1. Select the form view, the table view, and configure the [deployment options](./app-builder-overview.md#deployment) for the app.

-    For the _Time Off Requester_ application, select _Widget_ and click Deploy.
-The _Time Off Requester_ widget application can now be deployed to a site's page and utilized immediately by site users.
+   For the Time Off Requester application, select _Widget_ and click _Deploy_.
+The Time Off Requester widget application can now be deployed to a page and utilized immediately by site users.

-1. Following the same procedure, create a second app called _Time Off Request Manager_, this time choosing to deploy the app in the Product Menu (leave the defaul selection to add it to the Applications Menu).
+1. Following the same procedure, create a second app called _Time Off Request Manager_, this time choosing to deploy the app in the Product Menu (leave the default selection to add it to the Applications Menu).

     ![Here's the Time Off Request Manage entry in the Applications Menu.](./creating-a-standard-application/images/04.png)

-Administrators can now access the _Time Off Manager_ application in the Product Menu to begin monitoring time off requests from site users.
+Administrators can now access the Time Off Manager application in the Product Menu to begin monitoring time off requests from site users.

 ## Undeploying an Application

 You can undeploy and redeploy App Builder applications at any time (e.g., if a new set of time off management applications are created).
-If you undeploy an application, any entries already submitted are preserved, but no new entries can be added.
-To undeploy,
+If you undeploy an application, entries already submitted are preserved, but no new entries can be added:

 1. Open the custom object (Control Panel &rarr; App Builder &rarr; Custom Objects).